Pack your bags for this show-stopping Bullaccia hike, in the heart of The Dolomites!

 As you explore, there is plenty of space to think, contemplate, and practice being grateful.
 A patch or two for yoga.
 And of course, food!

-Today, it’s a great place to sit and take-in the scenery all around you.
+Today, it’s a great place to just be present and take-in the scenery all around you.

 The next long stretch has lots of benches and open places to sit and relax.
 You could sit here for hours scanning the view.